damianavila/blog/posts/draft.md

-In this model, it actually makes sense to see roles and directives supported when you go through the Docutils/Sphinx path (those concepts are core-supported in the Docutils/Sphinx ecosystem) and those unsupported when you use the MyST Python API which does not understand how to parse nor render these concepts as we previously shown.
+In this model, it actually makes sense to see roles and directives supported when you go through the Docutils/Sphinx path (those concepts are core-supported in the Docutils/Sphinx ecosystem) and those unsupported when you use the MyST Python API which does not understand how to parse nor render these concepts as we've previously shown.

 # Overcome the limitations (don't worry I will stop here... for now)